prince-college/prince-college.github.io/README.md

 # princecollege
-Website of my school Athugalpura Prince College
+Website of Athugalpura Prince College

-If you want to be a Dev of this website Contact me.
+If you want to be a Dev of this website Contact Us.